tw-haiven/haiven/README.md

 ### 2. Get (and adapt) a "knowledge pack"

-You can clone the [Sample Knowledge Pack](https://github.com/tw-haiven/haiven-sample-knowledge-pack) or, for Thoughtworkers, the [Thoughtworks Knowledge Pack](https://github.com/tw-haiven/haiven-tw-knowledge-pack) to get started.
+You can clone the [Sample Knowledge Pack](https://github.com/tw-haiven/haiven-sample-knowledge-pack) or, for Thoughtworkers, the [Thoughtworks Knowledge Pack](https://github.com/tw-haiven/haiven-tw-knowledge-pack) to get started. <br/>
+Note: Make sure you have *git-lfs* installed before cloning knowledge packs, otherwise git might only partially clone.

 Find more documentation about knowledge packs and how to adapt them [here](docs/knowledge_packs.md).